gwen-williams/WeedsPy_MCMC/README.md

 	```
 	where `priors[0]` and `priors[1]` correspond to the lower and upper bounds of the column density, and `priors[2]` and `priors[3]` correspond to the lower and upper bounds of the temperature.

-* Number of free parameters.
-This is set in the script as the length of the initial walker position list.
+* Number of free parameters : This is set in the script as the length of the initial walker position list.
 * Base power of the column density : Here you should set the base value of the column density.
 For example, `column_base = 1e18`.
 The `emcee` sampler should be run on values of the column density / column_base.
 The base is applied outside of `emcee`.
 * Model parameters that are fixed. `source_size`, `vel_sys` and `vel_width` should be set to `None` if they are not fixed, or set to some float value if they are fixed.